epics-e3/require3/README.md

 * require.c
 * driver.makefile

-And ESS doesn't use iocsh, we have the indepdent iocsh.bash, which is in https://github.com/icshwi/e3-require
+And ESS doesn't use iocsh, we have the indepdent iocsh.bash (under tools).